 Driven by purpose and passion, Kimberly achieved a Master of Arts in Community Counseling at Clark Atlanta University.
 When asked, “What is your purpose?”
 Kimberly responds, “to see young men and women break free from their past inequities and bondages.”
 Kimberly is very passionate about building relationships to cultivate safe and healthy communities.
 More specifically, she is fulfilled when lives are changed for the better.
 Kimberly is an active member of the American Counseling Association.

-Outside of GUIDE, Kimberly enjoys going on new adventures with her daughter, mentoring a small group of women and utilizing her creative skills by restoring furniture, practicing calligraphy and making event décor.
+Outside of GUIDE, Kimberly enjoys going on new adventures with her daughter and son, exercising, gardening and reading self-improvement books.

 You can contact Kimberly by calling 678-377-4133 or emailing firstname.lastname@example.org.